bparanj/crystal/computer/electronics/zettel/capacitor.md

 ---

 ## Overview: Capacitor
 A **capacitor** is a passive electronic component that stores electrical energy in an electric field.
 It consists of two conductive plates separated by an insulating material, called a **dielectric**.
 When a voltage is applied across the plates, an electric charge builds up, creating a potential difference between them.
 Capacitors do not allow direct current (DC) to flow through them but can allow alternating current (AC) to pass, depending on the frequency.
-They are commonly used in circuits for energy storage, filtering, and timing applications.
+They are  used in circuits for energy storage, filtering, and timing applications.

 ---